eddie-cui/ArteEval/README.md

 4. Download SAM checkpoint [here](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth) and mode to ```./ckpts```

 ### Evaluation for mesh
-This version need to be tested.
-Please wait for updating.
 ```
 # Optional (If encounter "DistutilsPlatformError", use it)
 SET DISTUTILS_USE_SDK=1